 These algae have the appearance of string, beards, brush bristles or tufts.
 This is one of the most well-known types of algae to show up in the tank.
 Hair algae can grow at an impressive speed.
 Without proper management, it will cover your entire tank in no time.
 These algae attach themselves with holdfast organs.
 However, the attachment is not strong and you can use a toothbrush to easily remove hair algae.

-Potential cause: too much light, not enough nutrients, low CO2, ammonia spikes.
+Potential cause: too much light, not enough nutrients, low or fluctuating CO2, ammonia spikes.

 Who can eat Hair algae: Amano shrimp, Nerite snails.